 Since May of 2002, Gary Ellenbolt has been bringing South Dakotans the news of a new day on SDPB's Morning Edition.
 Imagine the guy in the local coffee shop who knows everything, can't wait to tell everyone, and throws in a clever phrase now and again, and you'll have an idea of the typical morning on South Dakota's only statewide radio network.

 Gary also works as a radio news producer, covering events of the state and stories that impact listeners.
 During the fall and winter, he can be seen on SDPB Television's coverage of State High School Football and Basketball Championships.

-Gary has also done some short fiction writing, with several stories published--including "The Question I Put Before God," "Aunt Alice and the War on Poverty," and "Eight Long Hours at Armbruster Salmon."
+Gary has done some short fiction writing, with several stories published--including "The Question I Put Before God;" "Aunt Alice and the War on Poverty;" and "Eight Long Hours at Armbruster Salmon."

 He holds a bachelor's degree in Radio-Television Broadcasting from the University of Wisconsin-Platteville, and a Master's Degree in Contemporary Media and Journalism from the University of South Dakota.
 While in graduate school, he completed his thesis, "Promotional and Marketing Campaigns of Local Radio Stations Competing with Broadcast Conglomerates."

 Gary is married to Sandy--together, they are remodeling a century-old home in Centerville.
-They have two sons; Preston, a Corporal in the United States Marine Corps, and Tyler, a high school freshman.
-Gary and Sandy also have a daughter-in-law, Sara (LeGros) Ellenbolt, who married Preston in December of 2014.
+They have two sons; Preston, a sergeant in the United States Marine Corps, and Tyler, a high school senior with a career goal of working with horses as a farrier.
+Gary and Sandy also have a daughter-in-law, Sara (LeGros) Ellenbolt, a Honolulu native who has been married to Preston since December of 2014.